-I am a quilter.
-I say quilter rather than textile artist, because I make both traditional quilts AND textile art.
-My textile art is always based around the quilt format with plenty of reference to traditional quilting skills, so it seems right to call myself a quilter rather than anything else.
+I am a textile artist.
+I make both traditional quilts AND textile art.
+My textile art is usually based around the quilt format with plenty of reference to traditional quilting skills.

-I have a passion for dyeing my own fabrics, it's the unique colours I can achieve that I'm excited about.
-I love to use organza for it's depth and layering capabilities, but traditional cotton features heavily plus some linen and silk for good measure.
+I have a passion for dyeing my own fabrics, it's the unique colours I can achieve that I get excited about.
+I love to use silk organza for it's depth and layering capabilities, but traditional cotton features heavily plus some linen and habotai silk for good measure.
 My Bernina 440 sewing machine is my best friend so most of my construction and quilting is done by machine.

 Birds are New Zealand's animals.
 We have two species of bat as our only land mammals, we have some reptiles - geckos, frogs and a special lizard called a Tuatara - and then we have birds.
 Unique, vibrant, endangered, beautiful birds.
 They are familiar, we see them frequently.
 I can look out the window and always see a couple of different species.
 Yet they also have secrets - birds that are only a quick movement in a bush seen from the corner of your eye, birds that only come out at night and might be heard but never seen.
 And of course, birds can fly!
 How evocative is that?

 My quilts have been exhibited and published in New Zealand and around the world.
-Most recently, my quilt 'Summer Dragonfly' was curated as part of the Living Colour! travelling textile art exhibition.
+Most recently, my quilt 'Fjords' has been travelling the world as part of the international quilt challenge called 'Wonders of the World'.

-I design patterns for quilts, wallhangings and quilted items and have had work published in Down Under Quilts, an Australian magazine.
+I design patterns for quilts, wallhangings and quilted items and have had work published in Down Under Quilts, Embellish and Homespun magazines.